eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-10.md

 Along with modifying the existing modules to enable data transfer through pipes, a new module (`xps_pipe`) is added.
 This enables creation of a  source-sink system for transferring data through pipes in an event-driven mode.

 Three new structs are introduced here.
 The `xps_pipe_s` struct includes the buffer and the maximum threshold.
 The `xps_pipe_source_s` and `xps_pipe_sink_s` structs includes the `ready`/`active` flags and callback functions.
-Earlier the callback functions were called based on the `read_ready` / `write_ready` flags of connection , here it would be based on the status of source/sink and whether the pipe is readable/writable.
+Earlier the callback functions were called based on the `read_ready` / `write_ready` flags of connection, here it would be based on the status of source/sink and whether the pipe is readable/writable.
 A pipe is readable if the length of `buff_list` greater than `0` and writable if its length less than the maximum threshold.

 The callback functions in `xps_connection.c` are modified to ensure the working of source-sink system.
 The `connection_source_handler()` reads the data using `recv()` and writes it to pipe, whereas the `connection_sink_handler()` reads the data from pipe and `send()`.

-Here, the timeout in the `epoll_wait()` is set according to the existence of ready pipes.
-A ready pipe indicates that some operation has to be done on that - write into, read from , destroy.
-The availability of ready pipe leads to the timeout being set to 0, which results in a non-blocking call as discussed earlier.
+Here, the timeout in `epoll_wait()` is determined by the availability of ready pipes.
+If ready pipes are available, the timeout is set to `0`, meaning `epoll_wait()` returns immediately without blocking, allowing the loop to process those pipes right away.
+If no ready pipes exist, the timeout is set to `-1`, causing `epoll_wait()` to block indefinitely until an I/O event occurs.

 In Stage 6, we have discussed the issue of accumulating nulls in the events,connections and listeners list, here we would be filtering those.

 ## Implementation